JNRowe/jnrowe.github.io/articles/fossil.rst

 with either no system documentation or a collection of docs sprinkled with wiki markup in :file:`/usr/share/doc`.

-By default :command:`fossil` builds in a manner which breaks most packaging standard unfortunately.
-If you’re building packages you’ll likely need to write an awful lot of custom workarounds to get a compliant and usable package, see ``lst-pkgs/utils/dev/fossil`` build for the gory details of our hacks.
+By default :command:`fossil` builds in a manner which unfortunately breaks most packaging standards.
+If you’re building packages you’ll likely need to write an awful lot of custom workarounds to get a compliant and usable package, see ``lst-pkgs/utils/dev/fossil`` build for the gory details of my hacks.

 Uptake
 ------